coriolinus/num-runtime-fmt/README.md

 ### `spacing`

 Spacing determines the number of characters in each character group.
-It is only of interest when the spacing is not nothing.
+It is only of interest when the separator is set.
 The default spacing is 3.

 Apparently some cultures separate numeric digits with a non-constant group size.
 Please file an issue if this feature is important to you.